 A deed must be recorded in person, UNLESS the deed already reflects ALL of the necessary auditor and engineer stamps and approvals.
 The deed must be legibly prepared, signed, and notarized BEFORE presented for recording.

-NOTE: Transfer on Death Designation Affidavits do not need to be transferred in the Auditor's office and can be mailed directly to this office for recording.
+NOTE: Transfer on Death Beneficiary Designation Affidavits do not need to be transferred in the Auditor's Office and can be mailed directly to this office for recording.
 (Please include the proper recording fee and self-addressed stamped envelope.)

 Recording A Deed In Person